mrhappynice/bplus-server/README.md

 ## License

-EasyIP: For personal use, keep money out of it.
+Easy: For personal use, keep money out of it.